October 2008 (September data)

-The average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta decreased 1.5 percent in September from the previous month.
-The dollar fell against all major subindexes, posting the greatest loss against the Americas subindex, falling 2.1 percent there.
-The Europe subindex dropped 1.6 percent, followed by 0.9 percent in the Pacific subindex and 0.6 percent in the Pacific-excluding-Japan subindex.
-The classic subindex, which is the analogue of the original Atlanta index, was down 1.7 percent in September.
-The overall index was 5.1 percent below its year-ago level.
-On a daily basis, the overall index decreased 3 percent from the end of August to the end of September and was down 6.8 percent from its value at the end of September 2006.
+The average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta rose 2.1 percent in September from the previous month.
+The dollar gained in all the major subindexes, posting the greatest increase in the Europe subindex with a 4.3 percent rise.
+The Americas subindex climbed 2.4 percent while the Pacific and the Pacific-excluding-Japan subindexes rose 0.6 and 2.9 percent, respectively.
+The classic subindex, which is the analogue of the original Atlanta index, was up 1.5 percent.
+The overall index was 0.9 percent below its year-ago level in September.
+On a daily basis, the overall index rose 7.5 percent from the low reached on March 18 to the end of September.
+The daily index was 1.8 percent below its value at the end of September 2007.

 The Atlanta Fed index is based on 1995–97 bilateral trade weights for 15 currencies.
 The European subindex includes the European Monetary Union, Switzerland and the United Kingdom.
 The Pacific subindex includes Australia, China, Hong Kong, Japan, Malaysia, Singapore, South Korea and Taiwan.
 The Americas subindex includes Brazil, Canada and Mexico.
 The overall dollar index includes the Saudi Arabian riyal along with the foregoing 14 currencies.
 The classic subindex includes the European Monetary Union, Switzerland, the United Kingdom, Australia, China, Hong Kong, Japan, Singapore, South Korea, Taiwan, Saudi Arabia and Canada.
 All figures are indexes and not actual exchange rates.
 A rise in the index or subindex reflects a strengthening of the dollar against currencies included.

 (1995 = 100)